cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       A type of :term:`Transformation` that only passes events that meet a specific criteria.

    Projection
-      A type of :term:`Transformation` that modifies events that meet a specific criteria.
+      A type of :term:`Transformation` that rewrites events based on rules in its configuration.
       A modification could include renaming and dropping of fields.

    Adapter Configuration
-      A JSON Object, either in-memory or in a file, that defines an :term:`Adapter`, which is created from the :term:`Application Template` specified in the configuration.
+      A JSON String that defines an :term:`Adapter`.

    Application Template
       A set of :term:`Plugins <Plugin>` that can be combined together to create an